robotical/OpenWRT-HubPlusConfig/README.md

         git clone git@github.com:robotical/OpenWRT-HubPlusConfig.git ./ --depth=1 --recurse-submodules

-4. Get a copy of `scratchx` from here https://github.com/robotical/scratchx (also shallow cloned `git clone --depth=1`)

-        git clone git@github.com:robotical/scratchx.git --depth=1

-5. Unmount then Remove the SD card from your computer and insert it into the Router.
+4. Unmount then Remove the SD card from your computer and insert it into the Router.
-6. Turn the router on -- it'll take a couple of minutes to fully boot.
-You can tell when it has booted by whether all three front LEDs are lit.
+5. Turn the router on -- it'll take a couple of minutes to fully boot.
+You can tell it has booted when all three front LEDs are lit.
-7. Whilst it is booting, put a Robotical sticker on it!
+6. Whilst it is booting, put a Robotical sticker on it!

 Software Setup